Tupi people: Influence in Brazil

 When these areas of large Tupi influence started to be integrated into the market economy, Brazilian society gradually started to lose its Tupi characteristics.
 The Portuguese language became dominant and Língua Geral virtually disappeared.
 The rustic indigenous techniques of production were replaced by European ones, in order to elevate the capacity of exportation.
 Brazilian Portuguese absorbed many words from Tupi.
 Some examples of Portuguese words that came from Tupi are: mingau, mirim, soco, cutucar, tiquinho, perereca, tatu.
 The names of several local fauna – such as arara ("macaw"), jacaré ("South American alligator"), tucano ("toucan") – and flora – e.g. mandioca ("manioc") and abacaxi ("pineapple") – are also derived from the Tupi language.
 A number of places and cities in modern Brazil are named in Tupi (Itaquaquecetuba, Pindamonhangaba, Caruaru, Ipanema).
 Anthroponyms include Ubirajara, Ubiratã, Moema, Jussara, Jurema, Janaína.
 Tupi surnames do exist, but they do not imply any real Tupi ancestry; rather they were adopted as a manner to display Brazilian nationalism.

 The Tupinambá tribe is fictitiously portrayed in Nelson Pereira dos Santos' satirical 1971 film How Tasty Was My Little Frenchman (Como Era Gostoso o Meu Francês).
 Its name is also adapted by science: Tupinambis is a genus of tegus, arguably the best-known lizards of Brazil.

 The large offshore Tupi oil field discovered off the coast of Brazil in 2006 was named in honor of the Tupi people.

-The Guaraní are a different native group which inhabits southern Brazil, Uruguay, Paraguay and northern Argentina and speaks the distinct Guaraní languages, but these are in the same language family as Tupi.
+The Guaraní are a different native group that inhabits southern Brazil, Uruguay, Paraguay, Bolivia and northern Argentina and speaks the distinct Guaraní languages, but these are in the same language family as Tupi.